axmahr/axmahr.github.io/content/posts/xenorat-detection.md

 draft: false
 ---

-XenoRAT is a relatively new RAT, that is [open-source](https://github.com/moom825/xeno-rat) and used by low-sophisticated cyber criminals but also APT groups (in particular Kimsuky).
+XenoRAT is a relatively new RAT, that is [open-source](https://github.com/moom825/xeno-rat) and used by low-sophisticated cyber criminals but also APT groups.
 In this post, we will look at how we can detect XenoRAT C2 servers through scanning.
 But, before we come to that, we need to take a quick look at XenoRAT's C2 protocol.

 ## XenoRAT's C2 Packet Formats